Alfresco/alfresco-js-api/src/api-new/gs-core-rest-api/docs/TransfercontainersApi.md

 Gets information for transfer container **transferContainerId**

-Mandatory fields and the transfer container&#39;s aspects and properties are returned by default.
+Mandatory fields and the transfer container's aspects and properties are returned by default.

-You can use the **include** parameter (include&#x3D;allowableOperations) to return additional information.
+You can use the **include** parameter (include=allowableOperations) to return additional information.

 ### Example